-- Course Code:
+- Module Code:

 - Year of study:

-- Year 3, Year 3 of 4 or Year 4 of 4
+- Year 2, Year 3 or Year 4

 - Taught in:

 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

 This will be demonstrated through the composition of pieces which may be acoustic, electronic, and/or a combination of both and may incorporate visual elements, dance or theatre.
 Students should be able to demonstrate their mastery of technique, creativity and originality, describe and justify their compositional intentions and present their materials clearly and accurately.